hunter-teacher-cert/778-2023fa-warrenzeng15/final project/readme.md

+## Ethics Final Project - City Transportation

-Contents are everything I worked on with Emile for our final project
+This is a project I worked on with Emile Jean Baptiste.
+It involved writing a program that would help us analyze bus and train routes, which we could use to draw conclusions on where our city's transportation needs more help.

-For context, please view the PowerPoint slides that is titled, "Final Presentation - City Transportation Analysis"
+For more context, please view the PowerPoint slides that is titled, "Final Presentation - City Transportation Analysis"

 Here are also the maps that showcase the results we got: